 They also create an environment in your gut that is hostile to carcinogenic compounds.
 More specifically, these probiotic cultures form organic compounds that can inhibit the growth of tumors and cancer cells.

 Remember to only buy freshly-made, raw, unpasteurized, and organic sauerkraut.
+This may not be sold in big name grocery stores.
 You can probably find it in the fridge of local health food markets or farmers’ markets.